layilin/SP23-33852/_texts/full-text.md

 - In men of vulgar looks, and trivial air?)
 [110]
 - Such, planter, be not thou asham'd to save

 > VER.
-95. *'Tis safer then to mingle nightshade's juice*\] See the article *Solanum* in Newman's Chemistry published by Dr. Lewis.[^f59n4] There is a species of East-India[^f59n5] animal, called a *Mungoes*,[^f59n6] which bears a natural antipathy to rats.
+95. *'Tis safer then to mingle nightshade's juice*\] See the article *Solanum* in Newman's Chemistry published by Dr. Lewis.[^f59n4] There is a species of East-India animal, called a *Mungoes*,[^f59n5] which bears a natural antipathy to rats.
 Its introduction into the Sugar-Islands would, probably, effectuate the extirpation of this destructive vermin.

 [^f59n1]: Nightshade most likely refers to *Atropa belladonna*, a poisonous plant also known as deadly nightshade or belladonna.
 The foliage, fruits, and roots are all highly toxic, and consuming only ten berries can kill an adult human.
 Its native range is England to central and southern Europe to Iran.